 In Hong Kong, this material is distributed by JPMCB, Hong Kong branch.
 JPMCB, Hong Kong branch is regulated by the Hong Kong Monetary Authority and the Securities and Futures Commission of Hong Kong.
 In Hong Kong, we will cease to use your personal data for our marketing purposes without charge if you so request.
 In Singapore, this material is distributed by JPMCB, Singapore branch.
 JPMCB, Singapore branch is regulated by the Monetary Authority of Singapore.
 Dealing and advisory services and discretionary investment management services are provided to you by JPMCB, Hong Kong/Singapore branch (as notified to you).
 Banking and custody services are provided to you by JPMCB Singapore Branch.
 The contents of this document have not been reviewed by any regulatory authority in Hong Kong, Singapore or any other jurisdictions.
 You are advised to exercise caution in relation to this document.
 If you are in any doubt about any of the contents of this document, you should obtain independent professional advice.
 For materials which constitute product advertisement under the Securities and Futures Act and the Financial Advisers Act, this advertisement has not been reviewed by the Monetary Authority of Singapore.
-JPMorgan Chase Bank, N.A. is a national banking association chartered under the laws of the United States, and as a body corporate, its shareholder's liability
+JPMorgan Chase Bank, N.A., a national banking association chartered under the laws of the United States, and as a body corporate, its shareholder's liability is limited.

 With respect to countries in Latin America, the distribution of this material may be restricted in certain jurisdictions.
 We may offer and/or sell to you securities or other financial instruments which may not be registered under, and are not the subject of a public offering under, the securities or other financial regulatory laws of your home country.
 Such securities or instruments are offered and/or sold to you on a private basis only.
 Any communication by us to you regarding such securities or instruments, including without limitation the delivery of a prospectus, term sheet or other offering document, is not intended by us as an offer to sell or a solicitation of an offer to buy any securities or instruments in any jurisdiction in which such an offer or a solicitation is unlawful.
 Furthermore, such securities or instruments may be subject to certain regulatory and/or contractual restrictions on subsequent transfer by you, and you are solely responsible for ascertaining and complying with such restrictions.
 To the extent this content makes reference to a fund, the Fund may not be publicly offered in any Latin American country, without previous registration of such fund's securities in compliance with the laws of the corresponding jurisdiction.
-Public offering of any security, including the shares of the Fund, without previous registration at Brazilian Securities and Exchange Commission-CVM is completely prohibited.
-Some products or services contained in the materials might not be currently provided by the Brazilian and Mexican platforms.